 How to Fix Skype Disconnecting Calls

 Before you try any of the fixes below, you need to do some emergency steps first in case the problem is caused by a temporary glitch in the system.
 Log out of your Skype account and restart the app before logging back in.
-Delete all unnecessary files on your computer that may be causing the glitch.
-You can use a useful tool such as Outbyte PC Repair to get rid of all the trash on your computer and get it running smoothly again.
+Remove any unnecessary files on your computer that could be causing the glitch.
+Tools such as Outbyte PC Repair can assist in cleaning up your computer and improving its performance.

 If after doing all these and your calls are still not connecting, try the solutions below to see which one works for you.